domenique/tripled-framework/README.md

 ## Usage
 The framework supports Spring boot.
 This implies that if you add this framework jar to your classpath, it will be auto-configured with sensible defaults.

-after adding the required dependencies, an `EventPublisher` and `EventSubscriber`  should be available in your application context.
+after adding the required dependencies, a `CommandDispatcher`, `EventPublisher` and `EventSubscriber`  should be available in your application context.
-Alternatively, When annotatating an `@Configuration` class with `@EnableEventHandlerSupport` you should be able to annotate any spring service with `@EventHandler` and it will be registered automatically to the `EventBus`.
+Additionally, When annotating a `@Configuration` class with `@EnableEventHandlerSupport` you should be able to annotate any spring service with `@Handler` and it will be registered automatically to the `EventBus`.

 To get started with the EventBus the following dependencies should be added to your gradle configuration
 ```groovy